marrs/miso/README.md

 bb miso
 ```

+> [!NOTE]
+> *Circa 25th Sep 2024*
+> Not all features currently work with GraalVM.
+> For now, run with `clj -M -m miso.core`.

 ## Development

+To get me started, Miso was written as a library to be run in `bb`, but I've
+been experimenting with compiling it as a binary directly.

-Miso is built with the following tools:
+To do this, Miso is built with the following tools:
 - `graalce` - `sdk install java 23-graalce`
 - `uberdeps` - https://github.com/tonsky/uberdeps

-Run `./package.sh` to build the `miso` executable.
+It can then be built using itself by running `source aliases`, then running
+`compile`.